TD-Dan/Sunwai/Sunwai.md

 ```
 ### 7. Notes & Formatting
-- **Examples**: Italicize Penetoki sentences with *asterisks*, add translations in "quotes".
+- **Examples**: Italicize Sunwai sentences with *asterisks*, add translations in "quotes".
 No need to use explicit markers when sentence structure (SVO word order) is clear.
-- **Origin**: Italicize with _underscores_ to distinguish from penetoki words.
+- **Origin**: Italicize with _underscores_ to distinguish from Sunwai words.
 - **Homonyms**: Clarify context-specific meanings (e.g., *a* = "I" vs. "one").
 - **Cross-references**: Link related entries with `[[#Entry]]`.
 - **Author Comments**: Use `author-comment::` for unresolved notes.